e-v-o-l-v-e/nix-config-old/README.md

 # WIP, README NOT UP TO DATE

-This flake holds the configurations for all my machines and my user across those machines, my shells for developing and my nvf config.
+This flake holds the config (nixos and/or home-manager) for all my machines.

 ## HOSTS

 - waylander : laptop config
-- druss : battle station, maximal config
+- druss : battle station
-- delnoch : server, cli and shell, docker (WIP), only host still not on Nixos, HM on Debian
+- delnoch : server, only host still not on Nixos, HM on Debian
-- wsl : windows subsystem for Linux

 All configs can be used for home-manager standalone or nixos (with home-manager as a module).